awsdocs/amazon-ec2-user-guide/doc_source/working-with-security-groups.md

 1. In the navigation pane, choose **Security Groups**\.

-1. In the list, select the security group and choose **Actions**, **Edit inbound rules**\.
+1. Select the security group, and choose **Actions**, **Edit inbound rules**\.

-1. Choose **Add rule** and do the following\.
+1. For each rule, choose **Add rule** and do the following\.

    1. For **Type**, choose the type of protocol to allow\.
-      + If you choose a custom TCP or UDP protocol, you must manually enter the port range to allow\.
+      + For TCP or UDP, you must enter the port range to allow\.
-      + If you choose a custom ICMP protocol, you must choose the ICMP type name from **Protocol**, and, if applicable, the code name from **Port range**\.
+      + For custom ICMP, you must choose the ICMP type name from **Protocol**, and, if applicable, the code name from **Port range**\.
-      + If you choose any other type, the protocol and port range are configured automatically\.
+      + For any other type, the protocol and port range are configured automatically\.

-   1. For **Source**, do one of the following\.
+   1. For **Source**, do one of the following to allow traffic\.
-      + Choose **Custom** and then enter an IP address in CIDR notation, a CIDR block, another security group, or a prefix list from which to allow inbound traffic\.
+      + Choose **Custom** and then enter an IP address in CIDR notation, a CIDR block, another security group, or a prefix list\.
-      + Choose **Anywhere** to allow all inbound traffic of the specified protocol to reach your instance\.
-This option automatically adds the `0.0.0.0/0` IPv4 CIDR block as an allowed source\.
-This is acceptable for a short time in a test environment, but it's unsafe for production environments\.
-In production, authorize only a specific IP address or range of addresses to access your instance\.
+      + Choose **Anywhere** to allow all traffic for the specified protocol to reach your instance\.
+This option automatically adds the 0\.0\.0\.0/0 IPv4 CIDR block as the source\.
+This is acceptable for a short time in a test environment, but it's unsafe in production environments\.
+In production, authorize only a specific IP address or range of addresses to access your instances\.

-        If your security group is in a VPC that's enabled for IPv6, this option automatically adds a second rule for IPv6 traffic \(`::/0`\)\.
+        If your security group is in a VPC that's enabled for IPv6, this option automatically adds a rule for the ::/0 IPv6 CIDR block\.
       + Choose **My IP** to allow inbound traffic from only your local computer's public IPv4 address\.

    1. For **Description**, optionally specify a brief description for the rule\.